 Text-to-Speech (or TTS) lets you hear written text read out loud.
 Free versions of TTS are available on many devices, platforms and browsers.

-- Natural Reader Online - just paste text into the box.
+- Natural Reader Online - just paste text into the box or upload a Word document or PDF.
 Choose voice, speed and dyslexia-friendly font.

 There are many free text reading apps.
 Here are some good ones:

 See more suggestions in the resources below.

 TS2 Text to speech appText to voice app for Android

 A free iOS app which helps users with low vision capture and read aloud text.
 Find out more about Seeing AI.